-To update an indicator's status, you can utilize the base tq.put() method to make an HTTP PUT request, wrapping authentication against the API.
-To modify an indicator's status, you will need its indicator ID to use the /api/indicators/INDICATOR_ID endpoint.
+To update an indicator's status, you can utilize the base tq.put() method to make an HTTP PUT request, wrapping authentication, against the API.
+To modify an indicator's status we will need its indicator ID and we will use the /api/indicators/INDICATOR_ID endpoint.

-In this example, you will modify the indicator you created above, changing its status from "Review" (set during creation) to "Active."
+In this example, we will modify the indicator we created above, changing its status from "Review" (we set this during creation) to "Active."
 This example will apply as long as iid is a valid indicator ID.